 The thugs confuse Albert with Davey, and in shots 287 and 288 we see the thugs corner Albert in an alley.
 He bangs on a door and on the windows of a building.
 We can hear the laughter of an audience inside the building, they watching either a staged show or a movie.
 Albert’s efforts to escape or be rescued are to no avail.
 The thugs kill him off screen.

-It occurred to me that the blue screen effect and Albert’s saying he was going to a show fit in with his banging on the windows and our being able to hear an audience laughing, what is theatrical/cinematic becoming confused with real life.
+It occurred to me that the rear screen projection effect and Albert’s saying he was going to a show fit in with his banging on the windows and our being able to hear an audience laughing, what is theatrical/cinematic becoming confused with real life.
 It's going to be difficult to describe how this is so, and I hope you'll stick with me.
 In his films, Kubrick plays a lot with expanding the role of the actor/character so they become as real entities conjured by their god of a writer and who are trapped in their predetermined world by that writer (or director).
 Wanting to keep this concise, I don’t have room to go into examples of how that’s so here, so I’ll leave it at that.
-Kubrick also plays with breaking down the barrier between the audience and the screen, most pointedly in A Clockwork Orange, he hacking down the fourth wall so the audience is intersecting directly with the action.
+Kubrick also plays with breaking down the barrier between the audience and the screen, most pointedly in A Clockwork Orange, he hacking down the fourth wall.
 For instance, when Alex is strapped into his chair in the theater during his programming, he is both actor and audience staring at the screen, the first movie he’s watching replicating his thug/droog life, during which we have his famous remark that blood always looks more real on screen.
 In the book, it's very clear that Alex is himself confused, unable to tell how the film he watches could not possibly be real life as the violence doesn't look staged.
 Later, he does in fact watch real life movies of Nazis.
 As Alex watches from his position in the audience, he looks at us, the audience, and we are not only the audience watching him in turn, we’ve also become the screen upon which the movie is being played, those flickering images of both the imitative film and the real life actions of the Nazis, the fictional Alex watching the very real horrors of the real world.

 The intersections of reality, celluloid and theater are explored continually in A Clockwork Orange.
 When Alex and his droogs interrupt the rape of a woman on a casino stage, toward the film's beginning, the opposing gang leaps off the stage and engages in a fight with what is in effect their audience on the floor where the seating once was, theatrical masks looking on from the stage.
 When Alex assaults the writer, Alexander, and rapes his wife at HOME, the lighting design is as stage foot lights and the cinematic audience hidden in the dark window beyond them, a window which we face and so we are also removed from the audience and become as participants in the action.
 One could write pages upon pages on Kubrick’s work with content and its relationship to audience and the creator of the content, this being a strong component in all his films, but I’m trying to be concise here.
 I have approached this in some of my other analyses.